This document will cover battery information, power management features, and how to troubleshoot power on and battery issues.

 Power Management Basics

 The EnSURE Touch™ is designed to run off the USB power or the battery if properly charged.
 You can run the instrument without the battery and just use the USB adapter and USB cable.
-There is no need to charge the battery to address power on issues.
 All operations that consume power should work including display, WiFi, USB communication, light detection, EnSURE Touch Setup and install, Sync, etc. using the USB cable and the power adapter.
 In fact, we test the EnSURE Touch many times without the battery and just using the USB power.

 Android Battery Information

 The battery status is visible in the notification area in the upper right corner of the screen as a battery icon.
 The following are the different battery icon states.